Federal Reserve Watch: Preparation For Balance Sheet Contraction

 The size of the reductions?
 It depends….

-The thing I think can be said is that Fed officials will be very, very careful not to move to rapidly.
+The thing I think can be said is that Fed officials will be very, very careful not to move too rapidly.

 The Federal Reserve has spent over eight years, since it began the movement to spur on the economic recovery, not to make any error that could destabilize the banking system or the financial markets and bring to a halt the economic rebound.

 Looming large in the minds of Federal Reserve officials was the catastrophe of that created the 1937-38 Depression.
-In that case, the Federal Reserve believed that the economy was recovering well, but they were concerned that the banks were keeping to many “excess reserves” on their balance sheets.
-In order to reduce these “excess reserves” the Fed raised reserve requirements.
-This was exactly the wrong thing to do and the commercial banks responded by cutting back on lending in order to replenish the “excess reserves” the Fed had taken from them.
+In that case, the Federal Reserve believed that the economy was recovering well, but it was concerned that the banks were keeping too many “excess reserves” on their balance sheets.
+In order to reduce these “excess reserves”, the Fed raised reserve requirements.
+This was exactly the wrong thing to do, and the commercial banks responded by cutting back on lending in order to replenish the “excess reserves” the Fed had taken from them.

 Because of this memory, Fed officials have done almost everything they could to err on the side of monetary ease so as not to create such a destabilizing move.